Xero Speed Force Black

 - Allows your foot to naturally bend and articulate

 - Works great with Correct Toes and Injinji toe socks

 To get the most out of your Xero Speed Force shoes, the manufacturer recommends that you order a half-size up from your normal US shoe size.
-For example, if you normally wear a men's US size 11 shoe, consider ordering an 11.5 in the Xero Speed Force.
+HOWEVER, because we recommend that women order the men's version of this shoe (to achieve the greatest possible toe box width), simply adjust the sizing down by 1 full size to determine the comparable size in the men's version.
+For example, if you normally wear a women's US size 8 shoe, consider ordering a 7 in the men's Xero Speed Force instead.

 If you're on the fence about what size to order, consider ordering both sizes and then simply return the size that doesn't fit as well for a refund.
 If you have concerns about sizing, feel free to contact us or Xero customer service.